 - IT leadership that is under skilled

-After analyzing the project requirements our consultants addressed the challenges presented and performed the following actions to deliver results to the client:
+After analyzing the project requirements Integral Adjusters LLC consultants addressed the challenges presented and performed the following actions to deliver results to the client:

 - Conducted a Business Practice Analysis – used Lean methods including Value Stream Mapping, Ishikawa Diagramming, and 5S Analysis, to identify challenges.
 A key performance factor audit and waste analysis was conducted to identify opportunities for improvement.
 Observations were also made during facility visits and connected to Value Creation variables (sales, raw materials and labour).

 - Identified Challenges and Priorities – identified key issues related costs, delay, and quality.
 Translated key issues into two fundamental priorities: essential optimization projects and custom optimization projects.

 - Identified Potential Gains – conducted a sensitivity analysis to identify potential gains with, and without, growth